clintjedwards/basecoat/README.md

 ## How to run tests

 The only tests are integration tests that must be run against a live server.
-Before running the next command you must bring up a local version of the application
+The testing command will bring up the testing server for you.

 `go test -v ./tests`